fritzone/obfy/README.md

 ENDFOR
 ```

-The same restriction concerning the variable declaration in the `initializer` as in the case of hte `IF` applies for the FOR macro too, so it is not valid to write:
+The same restriction concerning the variable declaration in the `initializer` as in the case of the `IF` applies for the FOR macro too, so it is not valid to write:

     FOR(int x=0; x<10; x++)

 and the reasons are again the same as presented above.

-In case of a debugging session the `FOR`/`ENDFOR` macros expand to the following:
+In case of a debugging session the `FOR`-`ENDFOR` macros expand to the following:

 ```cpp
 #define FOR(init,cond,inc) for(init;cond;inc) {